-The proprietary NeuBase peptide-nucleic acid (PNA) antisense oligonucleotide (PATrOL™) platform allows for the rapid development of targeted drugs, increasing the treatment opportunities for the hundreds of millions of people affected by rare genetic diseases, including those that can only be treated through accessing of secondary RNA structures.
-Using PATrOL technology, NeuBase aims to first tackle rare, genetic neurological disorders.
+The proprietary NeuBase peptide-nucleic acid (PNA) antisense oligonucleotide (PATrOL™) platform allows for the rapid development of targeted drugs, increasing the treatment opportunities for the hundreds of millions of people affected by genetic diseases (remembering that every disease is genetic), including those that can only be treated through accessing of double-stranded DNA and RNA structures.
+Using PATrOL™ technology, NeuBase aims to first tackle genetic neurological disorders.

-NeuBase is using its proprietary PATrOL™ platform to develop targeted drugs for rare genetic disease.
+NeuBase is using its proprietary PATrOL™ platform to accelerate the genetic revolution

 Board of Directors